ashley-herrera/student-workbook/src/reflections/wk3/quiz3.md

 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+Class variables are shared between a class and all of its subclasses.
+A class instance belongs to only one specific class.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->
 ```
+It's an intermediary between the client and an accessible object
 ```

 **7.** What is the purpose of the `MVC` pattern?